opencog/atomspace/Design-Notes-C.md

 ### Connectivity
-The `RuleLink` as specified above presents a challenge to the connectionist approach to constraint satifaction.
+The `RuleLink` as specified above presents a challenge to the connectionist approach to constraint satisfaction.
 The sheaf design expects the form
 ```
 	(ConnectorSeq